selcarmesan/Homework5/docs/README.txt

 The main class is placed in pawns board package outside of model and view.
 The docs folder contains the default supplied deck config files.

+CLASS INVARIANT:  If the game is started, then the current turn is either RED or BLUE, never null is a logical if then statement.
+Can be checked at any time.
+Is ensured by the constructor, as the game is not yet started, and the startGame method changes the player to RED before starting the game.
+From there on the only method that changes currentTurn is swapTurn, which either changes it to RED or BLUE, neither null again.

 CHANGES FOR PART TWO:
 Separated PlaceCard and IsMoveValid into two distinct methods rather than only containing placeCard.